NoorA1125/Code-Refactor/README.md

 No installation needed.

 ## Usage
-This is not an actual application but rather for tests ONLY. <br>
+This is not an actual application but rather for tests ONLY.
+The assignment was to go through the code and find the bugs and errors and get it fixed so that the site is populating as its supposed to be.
+Job well done. <br>
 Please view deployed Git Hub [URL](hhttps://noora1125.github.io/Code-Refactor/)
 <img src="./assets/images/website1.png">
 <img src="./assets/images/website2.png">